Configure QuotaGuard as a proxy on your n8n HTTP Request node. Hand the static IP to IT. Every workflow request exits from the same address.

 Why n8n Cloud Uses Rotating IPs

-This is completely normal for cloud platforms.
+This is normal for cloud platforms.
 AWS, GCP, and Azure all assign dynamic IPs to compute instances by default. n8n Cloud is no exception.

 Your client's IT team isn't being unreasonable.
 Their firewall is doing exactly what it's supposed to do.
 You just need a fixed IP to give them.